Upper-intermediate grammar exercise: unless, in case of, in case, as long as

 Fill the gap in each sentence with as long as, in case of, in case or unless.

-I'll buy two bottles of wine in case one is not enough.
+I'll buy some more wine in case this bottle is not enough.

 |In case of|